bhatmagic/cosc1337/checkbook/checkBook001/README.rst

 ----------------

 	- There is a $0.35 service charge for each check written.
 Keep a running total of the service charges.
-	- Service charges are not deducted from the account balance until the :underline: 'end of the month'.
+	- Service charges are not deducted from the account balance until the end of the month.

 Output
 -------